sant123/hextools/README.md

 ### hexToBuffer(hex: string): ArrayBuffer

-Throws a `TypeError` if hex lenght is not even or it has unrecognized characters.
+Throws a `TypeError` if hex length is not even or it has unrecognized characters.